ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 * `kube-controller-manager` talks to `kube-apiserver` as a client
 * `kubelet` talks to `kube-apiserver` as a client
 * `kube-proxy` talks to `kube-apiserver` as a client
-* also, the `kube-apiserver` talks to `kubelet` as a client - for some specific purposes like fetching logs from pods or setting up port forwarding to pods
+* also, the `kube-apiserver` talks to `kubelet` as a client - for some specific purposes like fetching logs or setting up port forwarding to pods
 * external clients talk to `kube-apiserver`, typically using `kubectl`
 * pods running in the cluster may talk to `kube-apiserver` as clients